 There are many hikes around the world that are well-marked and easy to follow.
 The problem is that since they’re so convenient and easily accessible, sometimes it’s hard to have a place all to yourself.

-This handheld GPS is for hardcore adventurers, letting them load up topographical maps and create their own hiking routes.
+This handheld GPS is one of the best hiking essentials for hardcore adventurers who want to create their own hiking routes.

 If your traveler is going to be out searching for wildlife, having a good pair of binoculars is a must.

 Seeing things up close (or at least feeling like you’re close) is a whole different experience than squinting to make out the camouflaged shape of an animal that might actually just be a log off in the distance.